TI-Client App

 to SDK to receive interaction updates, like when the interaction is available, disconnected, data received from customer app, etc.

-Use as an example of how to create and fetch required data.
-Always use AppService to talk to the SDK and pass to receive Flow and interaction updates.
+Use Create Components as an example of how to create and fetch required data.
+Always use AppService to talk to the SDK and pass Listeners to receive Flow and interaction updates.